giovannymassuia/terminal-graph/MONITORING-GUIDE.md

 # 📊 Node.js App Memory Monitoring Guide

-This guide shows you how to monitor your Node.js application's memory usage in real-time with beautiful terminal graphs.
+This guide shows you how to monitor your Node.js application's memory usage in real-time with beautiful terminal graphs or an interactive web dashboard.

 ## 🚀 Quick Demo